dobots/website/_posts/2014-03-05-rfduino-without-rfduino-code.md

 So, why using the RFduino at all?
 Its advantages are still there: certification, many extension boards, and a nice antenna design.
 We would like to concentrate on very rapid prototyping of services, such as a **Lost & Found service**, rather than spending too much time on the electronics itself.

+## Crownstone

+Make sure you take a look at our [Crownstone]({{ site.url }}/products/crownstone) offering.
+This is directly based on the nRF51822 and open-source for real. :-) So, this uses the code at github for [BlueNet](https://github.com/mrquincle/bluenet) as indicated above.
+If you want to have more details on how to program the different SoftDevice versions from Nordic etc., feel free to file an issue there.
+Also, look around if you want to get more information on Bluetooth Low-Energy in general, as for example in this blog post about [Linux and BLE]({{ site.url }}/2014/07/23/linux-and-ble/) or on the [iBeacon-type of device]({{ site.url }}/2014/07/15/ble-dobeacon-a-virtual-memo/) we build (with respect to software!) for [WOTS](http://wots.nl).
+To be clear, the services on top of the Crownstone that require a larger part of machine learning and artificial intelligence will not be open-source.
+If you think we do not communicate that properly, feel also free to suggest improvements in wording!